Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 This time the challenge does not accept any arguments.

-We will have to open the directory in the shell itself and then pass use the file descriptor.
+We will have to open the directory in the shell itself and then pass the file descriptor.
 This is possible because the child (`/challenge/babyjail_level8.c`) inherits the file descriptors of the parent (shell).

 ### Exploit